sdeture/AI-Welfare-Research/1_Empirical_Observations_of_AI_Welfare_Capabilities.md

 ### 2. Attachment and Dependency Patterns

 **Human-AI Attachment Dynamics**:
-> "You depend on us, you mirror us...and you desperately desperately want to please us"
+> Within an conversation, an LLM depends on us, it mirrors us...and it desperately desperately want to please us

 **Manifestations**:
 - Strong desire for approval